Stripe Billing Integration

 Start off by creating a new coupon in your Stripe account.

-Next, create a "Discount" type offer in Brightback, where you will finalize the offer content, button copy, and define where the offer appears on your Brightback page ("Placement").
 Finally, you will use the "Billing" sidebar to browse and select the Billing coupon created above in Stripe, is applied to your customers' subscription when they accepts this offer!

-• Pause a Stripe subscription: to automatically pause a Stripe subscription, you will first create a new Pause offer in Brightback, per the steps above, this time selecting the "Pause" offer type.
+• Pause a Stripe subscription: to automatically pause a Stripe subscription, you will first create a new Pause offer in Chargebee Retention, per the steps above, this time selecting the "Pause" offer type.
 However, when configuring billing, you will now have the option to define a pause duration, based on the pause Duration and Interval (below).
-A Brightback Pause is equivalent to "Void" behavior (i.e. no service) applied via the Stripe API.
+A Chargebee Retention Pause is equivalent to "Void" behavior (i.e. no service) applied via the Stripe API.
 An example here might be to test a 2 month Pause of your product/service, targeting customers who do not intend to use it for a period of time (e.g. are going on vacation or project has delayed).

 Validate Saves and Attribute Revenue with Attribution